Hamza441/Recursion/README.md

 and are defined by the
 following recursive formula:

-Write a program called Catalan which takes one argument on the command line and calls a recursive function which computes the nth Catalan number.
+ a program called Catalan which takes one argument on the command line and calls a recursive function which computes the nth Catalan number.
 The program then prints out the result to std::out.

-For instance,
- % catalan 4
-Would print out: 14

- % catalan 10
-Would print out:  16796

 Problem 2:  “The Greedy Robot” or “Lost in the Supermarket”